 Although this hike is rated as Moderate, I would say it’s Easy.
 Kids can hike it themselves, it’s very-well marked, and it’s busy, so you will feel lots of comfort in having others on the trail with you.
 Going out and back will likely take 1-2 hours, even with stopping to take pictures and enjoying the beautiful view of Banff!

 Sulphur Mountain Trail (Banff)

-Another hike that is quite touristy, which is great for beginner hikers!
-Rated as Moderate, and definitely more challenging than Tunnel Mountain, with its incline and distance.
+Another hike that is quite touristy, and maybe a notch up from beginner!
+Rated as Hard, and definitely more challenging than Tunnel Mountain, with its incline and distance, but it feels quite safe compared to many others rated at this level.
 The view at the top is gorgeous, and if you don’t want to hike down, you can take the gondola!